-8. Turn off Passcode
+10. Turn off Passcode

 It's now slightly easier to access the setting regarding your Passcode in iOS 7.1.
 The Passcode Lock option was previously found in Settings > General.
 Now you can find it in the third section of options on the Settings page.
 Tap Passcode to go straight to Passcode options.
 Enter your passcode and you can make various changes like Turn Passcode Off or Change Passcode.

-9. Change Siri's voice to female
+11. Change Siri's voice to female

 Finally the UK Siri gets a female voice.
 To switch it over go to Settings > General > Siri.
 Then tap Voice Gender and choose Female.
-Female Siri talks in the same stilted way as a male Siri but we do prefer the female voice.

-10. Use the new male voice in Siri
+12. Use the new male voice in Siri

+You may have noticed that the Male voice has changed, too.
+If you don't like the new voice, see our how do I get the old Siri voice back article.
 There's a new male voice in Siri.
 Hold down the home button to activate Siri and ask it something.

-11. Let Siri know you have finished talking
+13. Let Siri know you have finished talking

-12. Let your iPhone 5s decide when to use HDR
+14. Let your iPhone 5s decide when to use HDR

 The new HDR Auto setting on the camera will allow the app to automatically choose to use the HDR setting on only those occasions when it thinks it will be of benefit.
 This is a great bonus to those who frequently turn HDR on and off because they don't want to use the HDR mode all the time.
 It's also handy if you would normally keep both HDR and non-HDR shots on your camera roll but you'd prefer not to fill up your phone with duplicate images (you can set the phone to do this in Settings > Photos & Camera > Keep Normal Photo).